jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 These rules will be the basis of my upcoming design and implementation.
 As that continues, I may have to return and tweak it a bit.

 # Summary
 Grammars define the semantics and structure of a programming language.
 This applies to both General-Purpose Languages and Domain-Specific Languages.
-The grammars must define deterministic structure so that programs exhibit deterministic behavior
+The grammars must define deterministic structure so that programs exhibit deterministic behavior.

 # References
 Here are some free resources: